ExpressLRS/Docs/docs/quick-start/rx-hmpp2400.md

 Once wired, power up your FC by connecting a LiPo or, if the receiver is getting powered via USB, connect your USB cable to a vacant port.

-Using the ExpressLRS Configurator, with the correct Target selected and options set, hit **Build & Flash**.
+Using the ExpressLRS Configurator, with the correct Target selected and [Firmware Options](/quick-start/firmware-options) set, hit **Build & Flash**.
 Wait a bit for the process to finish and you should see a "Success" banner.

 Power-cycle the FC and verify receiver connects to the Tx module (power up the Tx first, then the Receiver).